Ultimate Travel Guide to Yogyakarta, Indonesia

 Address: Jl.
 Laksda Adisucipto No.81, Ambarukmo, Caturtunggal, Kec.
 Depok, Kabupaten Sleman, Daerah Istimewa Yogyakarta 55281, Indonesia

-This grand hotel is fairly old school with upgrades that brought it to the 21st century for your comfort.
+This grand hotel is a fairly old school with upgrades that brought it to the 21st century for your comfort.
 The hotel is conveniently located right next to a shopping mall.
 The place boasts of a pool, a gym, spa, bar/lounge, and a restaurant offering all sorts of delicacies – both traditional and international.
 All rooms come with minibars and air conditioning with high-speed internet.

 Where to Eat